Solitary Rectal Ulcer Syndrome

 The syndrome is poorly named because associated lesions may be solitary or multiple and ulcerated or nonulcerated; they range from mucosal erythema to ulcers to small mass lesions.
 Lesions are typically located in the anterior rectal wall within 10 cm of the anal verge.

-Diagnosis is typically made by clinical history alone, but flexible sigmoidoscopy with biopsy is sometimes done for confirmation.
-Assessment for internal or full-thickness rectal prolapse should be done (see Rectal Prolapse and Procidentia : Diagnosis).
+Diagnosis of solitary rectal ulcer syndrome is typically made by clinical history alone, but flexible sigmoidoscopy with biopsy is sometimes done for confirmation.
+Assessment for internal or full-thickness rectal prolapse should be done (see diagnosis of rectal prolapse).

 Histopathologic examination of the biopsy specimen shows a thickened mucosal layer with distortion of the crypt architecture and replacement of the lamina propria with smooth muscle and collagen, leading to hypertrophy and disorganization of the muscularis mucosa.